takeyamajp/docker-postfix/README.md

 You can usually use submission port 587.
 Use port 465 if your mail client needs SMTPS (SMTP over SSL), then ignore a displayed certificate warning.
 Port 25 is disabled by default.
 Set DISABLE_SMTP_AUTH_ON_PORT_25 false If you want to use it.

+## DKIM
+Public key will be displayed on 'docker logs'.
+Mount volume '/keys' on your host machine.
+Otherwise DKIM keys will be changed every time this container starts.
+You may need to change Selector from 'default' if you have other mail server.

 ## Logging
 This container logs all failed and successful deliveries to 'docker logs'.